conyerbd/r1-nyt/README.md

 - Fetches and displays the latest top stories from NYT RSS feed
 - Clean, responsive design optimized for the Rabbit R1
 - Shows article titles, descriptions, categories, and publication dates
-- Click-through links to read full articles on nytimes.com

 ## How to Run